Ever wanted to try and light a campfire without using matches? Here are 10 ways to light a fire without matches that you can try.

 Adjust the lens so the sunlight gets concentrated at any part of your tinder nest.
 When it starts to smoulder, blow on it until it fully ignites.

 If you are adventurous enough to camp in the wintertime, you can take the clear ice, form it into a lens, and use it just like a regular lens to direct concentrated sunlight to your tinder nest to start your fire.

-Before you begin using this method, make your tinder nest, and position yourself close enough to put the ignited steel wool on the nest immediately.
+Before using this method, make your tinder nest, and position yourself close enough to put the ignited steel wool on the nest immediately.

 For batteries, any kind will work, but most who use this method prefer 9-volt batteries.

-Stretch out your steel wool to six inches long and half an inch wide.
-Hold one end over the positive contact, the other over the negative contact.
+Stretch your steel wool to six inches long and half an inch wide.
+Hold one end over the positive contact, and the other over the negative contact.

 With the remainder of the steel wool in between, begin rubbing the side of the battery while keeping it connected to the contacts.
 When it begins to glow, gently blow on it to increase the glow and place it on your tinder nest.